Inflationary Dynamics and Particle Production in a Toroidal Bose-Einstein Condensate: Density Correlations

 \section{Density Correlations}

 As we have discussed, a rapidly expanding toroidal BEC undergoes a modification of its vacuum, leading to particle production with amplitude $\beta_n$.
-In this section, we show how this is revealed in correlations of the density fluctuations (i.e., noise correlations).
-To that end, we define the equal-time fluctuation correlations as follows:
+In this section, we show how this is revealed in correlations of the density fluctuations (i.e., noise correlations), an experimental probe that has already been used to study horizons in the context of Hawking radiation~\cite{Steinhauer:2015saa}.
+We start by computing density correlations at zero temperature $T=0$ before generalizing to nonzero temperature.